How to Fix the SSH "Connection Refused" Error

 SSH sometimes refuses a connection due to firewall restrictions.
 The firewall protects the server from potentially harmful connections.
 However, if SSH is set up on the system, configure the firewall to allow SSH connections.

-Ensure the firewall does not block SSH connections, which sometimes causes the Connection refused error.
+Ensure the firewall does not block SSH connections, as this can sometimes cause a Connection refused error.

 Solution 5: Allow SSH Connections Through the Firewall